ChengfeiYan/PLMGraph-Inter/README.md

 ## The output of exmaple(1GL1)
 ![image](https://github.com/ChengfeiYan/PLMGraph-Inter/blob/main/data/plmg.jpg)
+It should be noted, we downsampled the MSAs of the example target due to the file size limiation of github.
+The real performance of PLMGraph-Inter for the provided example should be better in real practice.

 ## Reference
 Please cite: Protein language model embedded geometric graphs power inter-protein contact prediction.